Purchase Orders

 27. Supplier Deposit: This is the money that you have paid to the supplier, which can be used against future purchases.

-NotesIf the Store Review Not Required toggle is set to "Yes,then the order will be directly sent to the vendor that the corporate user has created.
+NotesIf the Store Review Not Required toggle is set to "Yes,then the order can be directly sent to the vendor that you have created without the store intervention.

 1. View Logs: The View Log screen lets you see all the details of the product added to the order.
 It displays all relevant information in this context, and the data is for viewing purposes only.